autonomousvision/mip-splatting/README.md

 ```

 # Acknowledgements
 This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
-Please follow the liscene of 3DGS.
+Please follow the license of 3DGS.
 We thank all the authors for their great work and repos.

 # Citation
 If you find our code or paper useful, please cite